Interface EvsAsyncClient

 -

 The CompletableFuture returned by this method can be completed exceptionally with the following exceptions.
-The exception returned is wrapped with CompletionException, so you need to invokeThrowable.getCause()
+The exception returned is wrapped with CompletionException, so you need to invokeThrowable.getCause()to retrieve the underlying exception.- ThrottlingException The operation couldn't be performed because the service is throttling requests.
+This exception is thrown when there are too many requests accepted concurrently from the service endpoint.

 - SdkException Base class for all exceptions that can be thrown by the SDK (both service and client).
 Can be used for catch all scenarios.